 Step 6.
-Calculate the net GHG emission factor for recycling wood products.
-The recycling credit calculated in Step 4 is added to the estimated forest carbon sequestration from recycling wood products to calculate the final GHG emission factor for recycling dimensional lumber and MDF, as shown in Exhibit 11-11.
+Calculate the net GHG emission factor for reusing wood products.
+The reuse credit calculated in Step 4 is added to the estimated forest carbon sequestration from reusing wood products to calculate the final GHG emission factor for reusing dimensional lumber, as shown in Exhibit 12-9.